liuhaidl-samples-projects/mobile-ionic-chatApp/README.md

  - use the git clone command to download this project into your local environment
  - cd to your project root folder - for example cd mySampleProject
  - npm install //run this command when there is no node_modules folder have been created to load all the necessary js packages.
 This command will invoke the package.json file
- - ionic install -g cordova
+ - npm install -g cordova
- - ionic install -g ionic
+ - npm install -g ionic
  - ionic serve //run this app using browser mode
  - ionic serve -lc //run this app using browser mode with live reload and mobile width and height
  - ionic run ios --device //run app in ios with connected usb device